RedLeafe/nixos_config/README.md

 # pandemonium & nix @ moon.mine

+Run the correct script installed to the local admin user to get the backup dumps on nix and pandemonium hosts.
+Save the files to your machine and clone this config.

-With the contents of this repo, plus the zip file dumps in the local admin's home dir, you can restore either nix or pandemonium hosts from any state.
-Back them up!
+With those, you can restore either nix or pandemonium hosts from any state if you know what you are doing.

-A new backup of the database will be taken once per hour so you may need to clean up the old ones if you are running out of disk space, along with running garbage collection.
+The entire configuration for both machines are here, along with their installer.

 ## Structure: